guiglass/StationaryStereoCamera/README.md

 * Create an empty game object and name it “HUD” (This will be the parent of our HUD world and stationary cameras).
 * Ensure the transform position and rotation are all set to zero.
 * Create a camera and name it “Camera (HUD)” (this is the tracked hud camera that renders nothing of it’s own and has renderTextues fed into it).
-* Remove “GUI Layer”, “Flare Layer” and “Audio Listener” components the camera as these are not required.
+* Remove “GUI Layer”, “Flare Layer” and “Audio Listener” components from the camera as they are not required.
 * Drag that object into and make it a child of the “HUD” object.
 * Ensure the transform position and rotation are all set to zero.
 * Set the Clear Flags to Don’t Clear so it doesn’t render any colors or sky.